About The Zodiac Lore

 Why we built this site

-Many online Chinese zodiac pages make the same mistake: they match a person’s Western birth year directly to a zodiac animal.
-That works for many people, but it can be wrong for anyone born before Chinese New Year in January or February.
+Many online Chinese zodiac pages make the same shortcut: they match a person’s Gregorian birth year directly to a zodiac animal.
+That works for many birthdays, but it can be wrong for anyone born before Chinese New Year in January or February.

-The Zodiac Lore was created to make this distinction easier to understand.
-We want readers to see not only “what animal am I?” but also why the answer may change depending on the exact birth date.
+The Zodiac Lore was built to make that distinction easier to understand.
+We want readers to see not only “what animal am I?” but also why the answer may change depending on the exact date of birth.

 The boundary matters